Fermionic Wave Functions from Neural-Network Constrained Hidden States: Physically motivated constraint functions

 Consider a pair of hidden fermionic modes $\hat{d}^\dag_{i\beta} $ with $ \beta = 0, 1$, associated to each site of the visible Hubbard lattice $i$, and a single hidden fermion populating each pair of hidden modes.
 Thus $\tilde{N} = M/2$ and $\tilde{M} = M$.
 The position of the hidden fermion depends on the visible site occupancy via the local constraint function $f_i(x) = n_{i\uparrow}n_{i\downarrow} = \beta$.
-The wave function {\it ans\"{a}tz} is the Slater determinant in the enlarged Hilbert space of eq.~\ref{eq: HF definition}.
-The variational parameters are the coefficients (orbitals) of the non-orthogonal change of single-particle basis in eq.~\ref{eq: HF change of basis}.
-This {\it ans\"{a}tz} is closely related to the hidden spin formalism~\cite{Medici2005slavespins}.
+The wave function {\it ansatz} is the Slater determinant in the enlarged Hilbert space of Eq.~(5) in the main text.
+The variational parameters are the coefficients (orbitals) of the non-orthogonal change of single-particle basis in Eq.~(6) in the main text.
+This {\it ansatz} is closely related to the hidden spin formalism~\cite{Medici2005slavespins}.
 The difference is to consider the hidden fermions to be indistinguishable particles amongst each other and the visible ones, as opposed to the hidden spin formalism where the added spins are distinguishable particles.
-This unrestricted hidden spin {\it ans\"{a}tz} provides more flexibility, the same way the unrestricted Hartree-Fock does compared to factorised HF.
-It is easy to see that the unrestricted hidden spin {\it ans\"{a}tz} can reproduce the Gutzwiller {\it ans\"{a}tz} for a particular choice of orbitals.
+This unrestricted hidden spin {\it ansatz} provides more flexibility, the same way the unrestricted Hartree-Fock does compared to factorised HF.
+It is easy to see that the unrestricted hidden spin {\it ansatz} can reproduce the Gutzwiller {\it ansatz} for a particular choice of orbitals.
 Furthermore, it was proven that the hidden spin formalism can capture the Mott transition at the mean field level.
-Therefore, this {\it ans\"{a}tz} can capture correlations beyond the Gutzwiller single-site correlations.
+Therefore, this {\it ansatz} can capture correlations beyond the Gutzwiller single-site correlations.